Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 ## Sending my data to Text Analytics

 I am not normally very vocal on social media, so I am going to make an effor to post more in general, especially when I feel strongly about issues or topics.
-I also send a lot of emails, I have not figured out how I will get my emails into the sentiment detection automatically yet.
+I also send a lot of emails, I have not figured out how I will get my emails into the sentiment detection yet as they will have footers and history attached.
 There are Office365 API's available but it looks like that you need to add an application to your AzureAD in order to use them, which the company I work for will likely not allow me to do.

 At this stage I will likely use [Postman](https://www.getpostman.com/) to manually put my emails through sentiment analytics.
 If I figure out an automated way to achieve this; I will write a follow up post with my method.